ansible-community/community-website/posts/archive/red-hat-ansible-tower-monitoring-using-prometheus-node-exporter-grafana.md

 # Grafana configuration to import the dashboards

-Now let\'s import the dashboards into Grafana.
+Now let's import the dashboards into Grafana.
 Grafana can be configured through json files.
 In the repo mentioned above we provide two json files to configure two dashboards: metric_servers.json for the OS metrics, and metric_tower.json for the Ansible Tower metrics.
 Let's